Wine Grape Cheat Sheets: Gewürztraminer

 Chemical: Petrol, Gasoline, Rubber Bands, Varnish, Wet Paint, Paint Remover

-Late Harvest and Ice Wine Rieslings can take these aromas to the extreme…I’ve found that the lime aromas transform into a quick scent of pickle juice or green olives (sounds weird, but “in a good way”) and these wines can remind me of “dried peaches rubbed on a wet stone”.
+Late Harvest Riesling and Riesling Ice Wine (Eiswein) can take these aromas to the extreme…I’ve found that the lime aromas transform into a quick scent of pickle juice or green olives (sounds weird, I know, but give it a try).
+Sweet Riesling may evoke the aromas of dried peaches rubbed on a wet stone.
 Just try it for yourself!

-Where The Best Riesling is Grown:
+Where the Best Riesling is Grown:

 • Riesling is native to Germany and grown throughout Germany’s wine regions.